lucide-icons/lucide/packages/lucide-vue-next/README.md

-# Lucide Vue
+# Lucide Vue Next

-Implementation of the lucide icon library for Vue applications.
+Implementation of the lucide icon library for Vue 3 applications.

 > What is lucide?
 Read it [here](https://github.com/lucide-icons/lucide#what-is-lucide).